-The Enrollment Process: A Step-by-Step Guide for Multilingual Caregivers

-Step #1: Collect the following documents ("4 in the door") □ Proof of the child's age □ Proof of immunizations □ Proof of residency □ Parent registration document (usually provided by the district at time of enrollment) Step #2 (optional): Call the district to inform them that you will be enrolling a child in school and will require translation/interpretation services.
+Rights of Multilingual Caregivers to Enroll Children in School | 2024 The Enrollment Process: A Step-by-Step Guide for Multilingual Caregivers Step #1: Collect the following documents ("4 in the door") ☐ Proof of the child's age ☐ Proof of immunizations ☐ Proof of residency ☐ Parent registration document (usually provided by the district at time of enrollment) Step #2 (optional): Call the district to inform them that you will be enrolling a child in school and will require translation/interpretation services.
 Step #3: Visit the office or school where the district processes enrollment requests.
 Bring your "4 in the door" documents.
 Give yourself plenty of time, as the district will likely ask you to fill out lots of paperwork during the enrollment process.
-Step #4: Once you arrive at the enrollment office, request translation/interpretation services.
-Step #5: Provide the district with your required documents.
-Fill out enrollment documents provided by the district.
-Step #6: Ask any questions you have about enrollment or the district.
-For instance: □ When can your child start (must be within five business days)? □ Does the district provide transportation?
-If so, how can your child access this service? □ How can you get interpretation/translation services in the future? □ Does the district offer any services/support for limited English proficient families? □ Where can you find a description of the district's English as a Second Language (ESL) program and the process for identifying English learners (ELs)? □ What special education services will your child receive (if applicable)?
-What to do if the district refuses to enroll your child: ☐ Show the district this Education Law Center Rights of Multilingual Caregivers to Enroll Children in School fact sheet.
-Keep written documentation of all contact with the district, including the reason enrollment was denied.
-If possible, get the school to provide its reasons in writing. ☐ Contact the Education Law Center at 412-258-2120 or 215-238-6970 ☐ File a complaint with the Schools Services Unit of the PA Department of Education: Monica Washington Schools Services Unit, PA Department of Education 333 Market Street Harrisburg, PA 19126-0333 mwashington@pa.gov or 717-783-6746 For guidance and a sample letter, see ELC's fact sheet on the Enrollment Complaint Process .
+Step #4: Once you arrive at the enrollment office, request translation/interpretation services. \\\ Step #5: Provide the district with your required documents.
+Fill out enrollment documents provided by the district. \\ Step #6: Ask any questions you have about enrollment or the district.
+For instance: ☐ When can your child start (must be within five business days)? ☐ Does the district provide transportation?
+If so, how can your child access this service? ☐ How can you get interpretation/translation services in the future? ☐ Does the district offer any services/support for limited English proficient families? ☐ Where can you find a description of the district's English as a Second Language (ESL) program and the process for identifying English learners (ELs)? ☐ What prior education credits will transfer to the new school?
+Provide any foreign transcripts to the new school. ☐ What special education services will your child receive (if applicable)?
+What to do if the district refuses to enroll your child: ☐ Show the district this Education Law Center Rights of Multilingual Caregivers to Enroll Children in School fact sheet. ☐ Keep written documentation of all contact with the district, including the reason enrollment was denied.
+If possible, get the school to provide its reasons in writing. ☐ Contact the Education Law Center at 412-258-2120 or 215-238-6970 ☐ File a complaint with the Schools Services Unit of the PA Department of Education: Monica Washington Schools Services Unit, PA Department of Education 333 Market Street Harrisburg, PA 19126-0333 mwashington@pa.gov or 717-783-6746